-Gin balances the flavors of the sweet and slightly spicy simple syrup quite well.
-London Dry Gin is recommended but plays around with the kind you enjoy best.
+Gin - Dry gin balances the flavors of the sweet and slightly spicy simple syrup quite well.
+London Dry Gin is recommended and easy to find at your local liquor store.
+Play around with the kind of good gin you enjoy and what best suit your personal taste.

 Don't have gin?
 Vodka is a good substitute, although the flavor won't be as well-rounded.